 NSI-189 Dosage

 In clinical trials, particularly in the study of NSI-189 for Major Depressive Disorder (MDD), dosages have varied.
-Commonly examined doses include 40 mg once daily, 40 mg twice daily, and 40 mg three times daily.(6)
+The recommended NSI-189 dosage ranges from 40 mg once daily to 120 mg daily (divided into three 40 mg doses), with clinical trials demonstrating both safety and efficacy within this dosage range for most users.(6)

 An early-phase clinical trial (Phase 1b) investigating NSI-189’s safety and efficacy in patients with major depressive disorder tested doses of 40 mg, 80 mg, and 120 mg daily.(7)